MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 - Microsoft Defender XDR

-This series of articles steps you through the entire process of setting up a pilot XDR environment so you can evaluate the features and capabilities of Microsoft Defender XDR and then deploying the evaluation environment into production.
+This series of articles steps you through the entire process of piloting the components of Microsoft Defender XDR in your production tenant so you can evaluate their features and capabilities and then completing the deployment across your organization.

 <a name='microsoft-365-defender-is-a-microsoft-xdr-cyber-security-solution'></a>